 So.. what is colour?

-There are three elements involved with colour; the light source, object and observer.
+There are three elements involved with colour; the light source, the object and an observer.

 Firstly, we need light, as we do not see colour in the dark!
 This can be from the sun, a flame or an artificial source.
 Secondly, is the object, which doesn’t show colour until the light falls on it.
 This can be anything, a pen, jumper, your neighbour’s cat, for example.
 Finally, the observer, to view the colour and interpret it.
 This can be a measurement instrument or a camera, but we cannot forget about the original observer – you!
 The human eye and brain combination, the eye purely being the apparatus of vision whereas the brain actually interprets what we see.
 When we look at something, colour is interpreted in terms of its attributes; green-red, blue or yellow, white and black.